-- Do not mix summer and all season tires on your vehicle as this can cause dangerous handling characteristics, resulting in loss of control. - Do not use tires other than the manufacture's designated tires, and never mix tires or wheels of the sizes different from the originals.
+- à Do not mix summer and all season tires on your vehicle as this can cause dangerous handling characteristics, resulting in loss of control. - à Do not use tire other than the manufacturer's designated tires, and never mix tires or wheels of the sizes different from the originals.